 LISTEN TO YOUR BODY

 Vague discomfort is often a warning sign that you need to move!

 DON’T TAKE A VACATION FROM EXERCISE

 Maintain your usual activity level.
-Research local exercise facilities before you head to a new town, take your running shoes, and travel with your theraband and foam roller.
-The more you can maintain your activity level, the less likely you are to end up in pain.
+Before you head to a new town, research local exercise facilities, take your running shoes and travel with your theraband and foam roller.
+The more you can maintain your activity level, the less likely you will end up in pain.

 With these tips, you should be able to arrive at your destination feeling ready to enjoy your time with your family instead of in pain, stiff, or sore.